 Following the success of Eddie and Ellie’s Wild Adventures book, we decided the next step was to introduce an array of workshops and activities to keep students engaged in the most exciting ways.

-Peter Campbell, Associate adviser WSCC
+Peter Campbell, Associate Adviser, WSCC

 What better way to kick off the programme than by incorporating Eddie and Ellie’s Wildlife Adventures into a group reading workshop.
-Both teacher and kids follow the story of Eddie and Ellie’s adventure, resulting in a classroom full of laughter whilst everyone gets to enjoy an insight into ecology and biodiversity.
+Both teacher and kids follow the story of Eddie and Ellie’s adventure, resulting in a classroom full of laughter while everyone gets to enjoy an insight into ecology and biodiversity.

-Water Cycle workshop:
+Water Cycle Workshop:

-From reading to something a little more hands on!
+From reading to something a little more hands-on!
 We wanted an activity that is fun and informative to share our passion for sustainability and to participate in a variety of fun and educational activities.

-Year 3 students had a blast getting creative with their water cycle and recycling posters and even got out of the classroom to get involved in seed planting, rain gauge making and even constructing their first bee hotel!
+Year 3 students had a blast getting creative with their water cycle and recycling posters and even got out of the classroom to get involved in seed planting, rain gauge making, and even constructing their first bee hotel!

 Site visit and wildlife workshop